Skip to Main Content

 Volunteer

-The Banneker-Douglass Museum is looking for members of the community to join our Docent and Volunteer Programs.
-To learn more, or to inquire about volunteer opportunities not listed below, please contact LeRonn Herbert at 410-216-6181 or at bannekerdouglassmuseum@gmail.com
+The Banneker-Douglass-Tubman Museum is looking for members of the community to join our Docent and Volunteer Programs.
+To learn more, or to inquire about volunteer opportunities not listed below, please contact us [email protected].

-Docents provide interactive education through tours and public programming.
-We are looking for individuals, ages 14 and older, who would like to get involved with community education by providing school tours, assisting with special programming and events for schools and the general public, and assisting with our daily free tours.
+Docents/Gallery Guides provide interactive education through tours and public programming.
+We are looking for individuals, ages 17 and older, who would like to get involved with community education by providing school tours, assisting with special programming and events for schools and the general public, and assisting with our daily free tours.

 Description of Duties: